 - Design: Your vision, specifics of design style, formality, favorable colors, colors not to be used, preference of patterns, where to source from, furniture staying/purchasing, etc.

-- Space: Walking through the space, point things out of notice, taking pictures and measurements of the space, etc.
+- Space: Walking through the space, point things out of notice, taking pictures and potentially measurements of the space, etc.

 You can’t go wrong having a list or many at that!
 Take a few days, walk through your space and note the changes you would like to make.
 Be sure you write down what you like and what you don’t like about the space as it exists.